BetaThis is a new service – your feedback will help us to improve it.

 The methodology for the outlay forecast for the next five financial years for full-time (FT) and part-time (PT) undergraduate, Master’s and Doctoral loans is documented above.
 After this, an alternative method is used to forecast the long-term outlay.

-Table 4.7: Proportion of total borrowers by product and cohort
+Table 4.5: Proportion of total borrowers by product and year of study

 Proportion of total borrowers (FT undergraduate)